Elliotisnt/bretton-woods-decay/README.md

 | **Interest/Revenue Ratio** | Federal interest payments as % of revenue | >20% | >25% |
 | **Intl vs US Stocks (3yr)** | International equity outperformance | +15% | +30% |

 Each indicator includes historical context for scale.
 For example, the DXY hit an all-time high of 164.7 in February 1985 and an all-time low of 70.7 in March 2008.
-Japan maintains ~260% debt-to-GDP but only pays ~8% of revenue to interest due to domestic ownership and near-zero rates—demonstrating that debt levels alone don't tell the whole story.
+Japan maintains ~260% debt-to-GDP but only pays ~8% of revenue to interest due to domestic ownership and near-zero rates, demonstrating that debt levels alone don't tell the whole story.

 ## Why I Made It

-Long-term retirement allocation decisions (like whether to hold 65/35 or 50/50 domestic/international) shouldn't be made based on short-term market noise.
-But they also shouldn't ignore structural shifts in the global monetary system.
+I've got a (hopefully) long life ahead of me, and I started my retirement early and put 30% of my income into it.
+I'm deeply suspicious of the longevity of the American empire, but I don't want to miss out on long-term gains while the market is still performant.
+The US has been in decline / stagflation since post-Vietnam war, but had I pulled out of S&P 500 then I would've missed out on 75,000% percent growth.
+I want to try to make good long-term retirement allocation decisions (like whether to hold 65/35 or 50/50 domestic/international), and these decisions shouldn't be made based on short-term market noise.
+I also don't want to ignore structural shifts in the global monetary system, hence these quarterly emails.
+Was first inspired to switch to 65/35 by this video by Hank Green, https://youtu.be/VZMFp-mEWoM.

 This tool sends me a quarterly email with these indicators so I can:
-- Notice sustained trends over multiple reports
+- Keep tabs on sustained trends over multiple reports
 - Have data-driven context for allocation decisions
-- Avoid the temptation to check obsessively
+- And most importantly, avoid the temptation to check obsessively

 These are *decades-long* structural trends, not trading signals.